mongodb-developer/get-started-realm-web/README.md

   ```
 Once successful, you should be able to access the web application from a browser via `localhost:3000`

+## Tear Down

+How to remove the environment setup (deleting traces of this get-started project):

+* Terminate the `get-started.sh` process if it's running.
+This is to stop the web service on `localhost:3000`.
+* Remove the Docker volume `get-started-realm` using command: `docker volume rm get-started-realm`
+* Remove the Docker image `realm-web` using command: `docker rmi <IMAGE ID>`.
+You can get the Docker image ID by performing `docker images`

 ## Tutorials

 * [Realm Tutorial: Backend](https://docs.mongodb.com/realm/tutorial/realm-app)